-A change log is used to provide a trail of all approved changes made to the 2021 - 2022 MBS supplemental Student Handbook.
-Each change will be reviewed by the MBS Curriculum Committee and the MBS program Director, approved by the UIWSOM Leadership Council prior to incorporating into this document.
-Updated versions will be communicated to the UIWSOM community of learners, faculty and staff.
+A change log is used to provide a trail of all approved changes made to the 2022 - 2023 MBS supplemental Student Handbook.
+Each change will be reviewed by the MBS Curriculum Committee and the MBS program Director, and approved by the UIWSOM Leadership Council before incorporating it into this document.
+Updated versions will be communicated to the UIWSOM community of learners, faculty, and staff.

-Published Date Policy Edited Page(s) Affected Reason for Edits Date UIWSOM sent notice of change 04/2018 Attendance policy, Examination policy Pg.
+Published Date Policy Edited Page(s) Affected Reason for Edits Date UIWSOM sent notice of change 04/2018 Attendance Policy, Examination policy Pg.
 9; Pg.
 13 Annual updates as per Program and University requirements 03/2018 08/2019 Professional policy, Examination policy Pg.
 16; Pg.
 13 Annual updates as per Program and University requirements 05/2019 08/2021 MBS handbook Pg.
-1-19 Annual updates as per Program and University requirements 07/2021
+1-19 Annual updates as per Program and University requirements 07/2021 08/2022 MBS handbook Pg.
+1-19 Annual updates as per Program and University requirements 07/2022